feaselkl/Much-Ado-About-Hadoop/PITCHME.md

 * HDFS assumes breaking large amounts of data across a number of drives.
 With SANs, companies don't want to duplicate segments--those are expensive disks!
 Doubly so with SSDs.
 * Virtualization posed conceptual challenges around available resources.
-* With faster, more stable hardware, customers wanted Hadoop to perform faster and get closer to real-time.
+* With faster hardware, customers wanted Hadoop to perform closer to real-time.

 During this timeframe, we start to see the next wave of Hadoop technologies.